MichalDakowicz/lingos-automator/README.md

 ## File Descriptions

 -   `main.py`: The main Python script that runs the automation.
+-   `login.txt`: A text file containing your login credentials (email and password).
 -   `vocab.txt`: A plain text file containing the vocabulary used by the script.
 Each line should contain a word or phrase, with translations on subsequent lines.
--   `README`: This file, providing information about the project.
+-   `README.md`: This file, providing information about the project.

 ## Disclaimer